tin-cat/jquery-mosaic/README.md

 Works wonderfully with images by creating a visually ordered and pleasant mosaic (much like mosaics on Flickr, 500px and Google+) without gaps between elements, but at the same time respecting aspect ratios.
 Reacts to window resizes and adapts responsively to any screen size.

 ### Version history
 * **v0.15.2** Added maxRows option for those situations where you need fine control on the maximum number of rows of your mosaic.
+Added advanced options maxItemsToShowWhenResponsiveThresholdSurpassed and showTailWhenNotEnoughItemsForEvenOneRow for even more fine-grained control of your mosaic.
 * **v0.15** Added the ability to pass parameters as html data-* attributes.
 Solved floating point width bug for compatibility with jQuery versions < 3.
 Thanks to [@BenTalagan](https://github.com/BenTalagan).
 * **v0.14** New maxRowHeightPolicy 'tail' that renders items respecting their aspect ratio without surpassing the specified maxRowHeight, resulting in a last row that might not completely fit the screen horizontally, suggested by [@borekl](https://github.com/borekl) and [@nzjrs](https://github.com/nzjrs).
 * **v0.13** New outerMargin and innerGap parameters.